 The purpose of the Award is for TSTA to recognize elected individuals for service at the local, state or national level on behalf of public school children or educational employees of Texas.

-NEA Human and Civil Rights Award (Postmark Deadline: December 6)
+NEA Human and Civil Rights Award (Deadline: December 5)

 Ermalee Boice Instructional Advocacy Award